 I’m a first generation German American, who has strayed well off the path of condoned femininity.
 I also have no breasts.
 I also identify as bi-sexual.
-Though the tribe of my birth is comprised largely of educated, multi-lingual, politically conservative, European Christians, I’ve found my spiritual anchor in a brilliant, talented, passionate woman from an entirely different cultural universe, who swears like a sailor, and smokes like a chimney: ample reasons for judgment and exclusion from several of my circles.
+I’m consider myself a agnostic.
+Though the tribe of my birth is comprised largely of educated, multi-lingual, politically conservative, heterosexual, European Christians, I’ve found my spiritual anchor in a brilliant, talented, passionate woman from an entirely different cultural universe, who swears like a sailor, butchers English grammar, and smokes like a chimney: ample reasons for judgment and exclusion from several of my circles.

 (Ironically, she comes from a family culture where acceptance is assumed.
 You don’t have to be “good enough” to belong.
 You don’t have to prove yourself by demonstrating the approved virtues or the accepted cultural mannerisms of the tribe.
 If someone in the family loves you and invites you in, you’re part of the clan.)

 I am irreligious: spiritual, but enthusiastically, thoughtfully, and deliberately agnostic – convinced that my belief system merits as much respect as yours.
 I am the mother of two children of color –one Asian, and one African American – whom I have loved and cared for as my flesh and blood since their infancy.
 What happens to my children, happens to me.
 I am the mother of a young Asian woman and a black man coming of age in Trump’s America.
 My heart is brown.